azulcolor/azulcolor/README.md

 I'm a full-stack and app developer who is in searching of new experiences in the world and expand my knowledge about life and coding.

+### About me

+- 🖌️ I really enjoy design minimalist apps and web pages.
+- ✈️ I like traveling and meet new countries and places.
+- 🐈 I love animals but especially monkies (as you can see in my name's part :D)
+- 🎤 One of my passions is singing

 ### Programming Languages and Tools 😃

 <img align='left' alt='JavaScript' width='24px' style="padding-right:16px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" />